AgoraLab/agora-chat-uikit/1-to-1-and-group-chats/ios/advanced-features-and-customizations/advanced-usage.md

  }
 ```

+If you have integrated Chat SDK, all user IDs can be used to log in to UIKit.

 ## Provider in EaseChatUIKitContext

 <Admonition type="tip" title="Note">Provider is only used for the conversation list and contact list.
-If you only enter the chat page through quickstart, you do not need to implement the Provider.</Admonition>
+If you enter the chat page through quickstart, you do not need to implement the Provider.</Admonition>

-1. Set the Provider implementation class
+1. Set the Provider implementation class.

     - Use coroutines to asynchronously return information about the conversation list.
-This is limited to Swift.
+This is limited to Swift:

     ```swift
         //userProfileProvider is the provider of user data.
 Coroutine implementation and userProfileProviderOC cannot coexist at the same time. userProfileProviderOC is implemented using closures.
         EaseChatUIKitContext.shared?.userProfileProvider = self
         EaseChatUIKitContext.shared?.userProfileProviderOC = nil